-In Part IV of this series on gas flaring, we explore reasons flare gas flow measurement is needed and how thermal mass flow meters can satisfy the requirement while simultaneously offering significant savings versus the use of an ultrasonic flowmeter.
+In Part IV of this series on gas flaring, we explore why flare gas flow measurement is needed and how thermal mass flow meters can satisfy the requirement while simultaneously offering significant savings versus the use of an ultrasonic flowmeter.

 EPA 40 CFR part 98 Requirements to Measure Flare Flow

-There are many operations or applications where waste gas is flared into the atmosphere.
+There are many operations or applications where waste gas flares into the atmosphere.
 Flare stacks are typically seen at oil and gas wells, refineries, well-drilling rigs, natural gas plants, wastewater treatment plants, chemical plants, and landfills.
 Like the Mandatory Reporting of Greenhouse Gases Rule (40 CFR 98), strict regulations require operations to measure, record, and report the amount of flare gas emitted into the atmosphere.
 EPA 40 CFR part 98 requires reporting by 41 industrial categories.
 The categories are further divided into subparts.
-For more information on EPA 40 CFR 98 and its subparts, refer to SAGE white paper “Greenhouse Gas Emissions Monitoring Using Thermal Mass Flow Meters.”
+For more information on EPA 40 CFR 98 and its subparts, refer to the SAGE white paper “Greenhouse Gas Emissions Monitoring Using Thermal Mass Flow Meters.”

 European Union Emissions Trading Scheme